Average yields remain high for multi-unit freehold blocks (MUFBs), but what exactly are they and how easy is it to finance them?

 What to do next if you need finance for a multi-unit:

-We were approached by the directors of a development company who were looking to refinance eight houses they had recently built in Nottingham.
+We were approached by the directors of a development company who were looking to refinance eight houses they had recently built in Nottingham, with a total value of £2.3 million.
 They needed to raise capital on the houses, which they own on one freehold title, to repay the development loan they had taken out to fund the build.

 Although the directors have some experience as property developers, they are classed as first-time landlords because this is their first project with a let rather than sell strategy.